FURIA

 Vessel information

-During the period of the G7 and EU oil embargo and the price-cap policy on russian oil, the tanker is involved in the export of russian oil to third countries from russian ports in the Baltic Sea, and resorts to the practice of turning off the AIS signal and conducting so-called 'dark activities', in particular in the Baltic Sea near the coasts of russia, Singapore, Malaysia, China, Indonesia, the Philippines, and Vietnam.
+During the G7 and EU oil embargo and price cap policy on russian crude oil, the tanker is involved in transporting russian crude oil to third countries from russian ports in the Baltic Sea, resorting to the practice of turning off the AIS signal and conducting so-called "dark activities," particularly in the Baltic Sea near the coasts of russia, Singapore, Malaysia, China, Indonesia, the Philippines, and Vietnam.

 Cases of AIS shutdown